hoehermann/purple-gowhatsapp/README.md

     * "on-answer": as soon as the user sends an answer (default)
     * "never": never

+* `inline-images`:
+  If set to true (default), images will automatically be downloaded and embedded in the conversation window.

 * `get-icons`
   If set to true (default: false), profile pictures are updated every time the plug-in connects.